Frank Aiken: War of Independence

 After an IRA reorganisation in April 1921, Aiken was put in command of the Fourth Northern Division of the IRA.
-The cycle of violence in south-east Ulster area continued the following year, despite a formal truce with the British from 11 July 1921.
-Michael Collins organised a clandestine guerrilla offensive against the newly created Northern Ireland State.
+The cycle of violence in south-east Ulster area continued the following year, despite a formal truce with the British from 11 July 1921 (see The Troubles in Ulster (1920–1922)).
+Michael Collins organised a clandestine guerrilla offensive (Northern Offensive) against the newly created Northern Ireland State.
 In May 1922, for reasons that have never been properly determined, Aiken and his Fourth Northern Division never took part in the operation, although it was planned that they would.

-Aiken remained Head of the Ulster Council Command, however.
 He was quickly promoted through the ranks, rising to commandant of Newry Brigade and eventually commander of 4th Northern Division from spring 1921.
 The IRA units he would eventually command extended from County Louth, southern and western County Down, and from March 1921 the whole of County Armagh.
+Aiken was named by (the IRA Chief of Staff) Eoin O'Duffy as head of the newly formed IRA Ulster Council Command which was tasked with coordination of attacks and preventing the new northern government from functioning effectively.

-None the less, the local IRA's inaction at this time did not end the bloodshed in South Armagh.
+Nonetheless, the local IRA's inaction at this time did not end the bloodshed in South Armagh.
 Aiken has been accused by unionists of ethnic cleansing of Protestants from parts of South Armagh, Newry and other areas of the north.
 In particular, Aiken's critics cite the killing of six Protestant civilians, on an incident called the Altnaveigh Massacre, on 17 June 1922.
 The attack was in reprisal for the Special Constabulary's killing of two nationalists near Camlough on 13 June and a sexual assault on Una McGuill, the wife of one of Aiken's friends, James McGuill.
 As well as the six civilians, two Special Constables were killed in an ambush, and two weeks later a unionist politician, William Frazer, was abducted, killed and his body secretly buried.
 It was not found until 1924.
+Aiken himself led an ambush against some of those who partook in the assault on McGuill's public house on the night of the Altnaveigh ambush.
+However, it appears that the Specials were alerted to their arrival and this attack did not end in success as the patrol escaped unharmed.
+At the same time the attack on Altnaveigh and Lisdrumniska was carried out.
+Robert Lynch, in published research, has documented the deaths of several single Catholic youths whose bodies were dumped on roads approaching these areas on the weeks prior to this assault killings that were attributed to B-Specials who operated from the area.
+Aiken was quoted on his Divisions retaliatory attacks: "They never hit a nationalist but we hit back twice as hard.
+We had them cowed in our area."
+Aiken claimed that at least 60 Specials were killed by his 4th Northern Division in the period from Christmas to June 1922.